New Orleans Saints vs. Carolina Panthers NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Panthers Top Players

-- A season ago, Christian McCaffrey racked up 225 rushing yards (22.5 yards per game) and scored five touchdowns.
+- Christian McCaffrey ran for 225 yards on 59 attempts (22.5 yards per game) while scoring five touchdowns a season ago.

-- Find the latest odds and place your bets on Moore to hit his player props at SISportsbook.

-- Robby Anderson's stat line last year showed 95 catches for 1,096 yards and three touchdowns.
-He averaged 68.5 receiving yards per game and was targeted 136 times.
+- Robby Anderson also tacked on 95 grabs for 1,096 yards and three touchdowns last year.
+He was targeted 136 times and put up 68.5 receiving yards per game.

 - Dan Arnold caught 31 passes on 45 targets for 438 yards and four touchdowns last year, averaging 27.4 yards per game.